DisWebCord/diswebcord.github.io/README.md

 # DisWebCord
-A simple code testing tool (not ment for hosting) for Discord.js bots.
+A simple Discord.js code testing tool (not ment for hosting) for Discord bots.

 ### Why?
 Evaluating code on a production bot is not so smart, so I made this tool to quickly test stuff right in the browser without creating any files or clutter.